bolt/docs/source/internals/bolt-internals.md

 framework](http://silex.sensiolabs.org), and uses a lot of components from the [Symfony framework](http://symfony.com/components).
 Bolt strives to adhere to [the PSR-2 coding style](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
-When writing your extensions, you should try to do the same.
+When writing your own [Bolt extensions](/extensions/introduction), you should try to do the same.

 This chapter serves as a reference guide for those who want to get the most out of the templates, those who want to create extensions or basically anybody who's curious what